colaresm/colaresm/README.md

 - 🔭 I’m currently Telecommunications engineering student at the Federal University of Ceará
 - 🌱 I am currently learning about machine learning, data science and computer vision
 - 🤔 I'm looking to collaborate on projects that work with machine learing data science
-- 🔎 Other interests: Statistical Learning and Computer Vision
+- 🔎 Other interests: Development of web systems
 - 📫 How to reach me: colaresmarcelo2018@gmail.com